-Clearly my first step was to try and get at the numbers, which were horrifically entered in.
+Clearly my first step was to try and get at the numbers, which were horrifically entered.
 Some were decimals, some had the text to the left, some to the right.

-After researching online I found a piece of VBA that nearly did it, which you can find here.
-However it could not handle decimals, 23.5 was output as 235 and the decimal joined the text.
+After researching online I found a piece of VBA that nearly did it, however it could not handle decimals.
+23.5 was processed as 235 and the decimal was processed as text.